 - Accuracy and error reduction in data reconciliation

-- Flexibility and agility: one platform which can adapt to the needs of individual users
+- Flexibility and agility: one platform that can adapt to the needs of individual users

 - Complex reconciliation capabilities